whoward/docs/markdown/reference/rest-api.md

         --data '{"js tests": ["064df78366ea4b25b32f88878c9d7aa4", "1e5ed949711545bd952456ac37479ada"]}'
 ```

-Do that a few times as the tests run, waiting until the response contains `"completed": true`.
+Do that a few times as the tests run, waiting until the response contains `"completed": true` to get the final results.

-Once the tests are completed, the result will look something like this:
+Example response:

 ```json
 {